ejhusom/ejhusom.github.io/erikjohannes/content/posts/20200924-keychain-bit-holder/index.md

 housing a couple of bits.

 ![](/posts/20200924-keychain-bit-holder/04.JPG)
-*The original pen alongside the finished bit holder.*
+*An identical pen to the one I used for making the bit holder, alongside the finished bit holder.*

 After gently sawing the plastic of the pen in the appropriate plazes, using a serrated knife blade, the remaining cylinder could fit the two bits I want to